Media Composer: Color correction

+Avid Symphony has a strong history with broadcast users because much of its design and implementation came from the scopes, monitoring, and terminology that was familiar to the television industry's online mastering process.
+It has since grown to include Advanced/Secondary/Relational Color Correction and Universal HD Mastering.

-Avid Symphony includes Advanced/Secondary/Relational Color Correction and Universal HD Mastering.
-Starting with version 7, Symphony became paid option for Media Composer; with version 8, it was included with monthly and annual subscription licenses.
+Avid Symphony used to be a separate product from Media Composer, purchased as a standalone system for mastering.
+Beginning with Media Composer 7, Symphony became integrated within Media Composer as a paid option.
+In 2014 when Media Composer 8 was launched along with Avid's subscription licensing, the paid option included monthly and annual subscription licenses.

 Software protection

 The software used to be protected by means of "blesser" floppy, tied to the Nubus's TrueVista board (meaning that if the board is replaced, a new "blesser" floppy comes with the board), and later with USB dongles.
 As of version 3.5 the dongle is optional, and existing users may choose to use software activation or keep using their dongles, while new licenses are sold exclusively with software activation.
 The software ships with installers for both Mac and Windows and can physically be installed on several computers, allowing the user to move the software license between systems or platforms depending on the licensing method.

 Licensing options

-With Media Composer 8, Avid introduced monthly and annual subscription licensing systems similar to Adobe Creative Cloud, allowing users to install and activate Avid without purchasing a perpetual license.
-Media Composer licenses must be confirmed either by Avid's internet servers every 30 days or by an on-site floating license server.
-Starting with version 8, updates and support for perpetual licenses also require annual support agreements; support is included with subscription licenses.